How to Choose the Best Camera for Live Streaming Video in 2023

 Instead, invest in an external microphone to suit your production needs.

 If you’re planning largely stationary streamed content, such as podcasts or presentations, a traditional stand microphone will suit your needs.
-For content that will be more dynamic, such as event coverage, it’s probably best to invest in some lavalier microphones to clip onto your participants’ clothes or an on-camera microphone that can be mounted to the video camera.
+For content that will be more dynamic, such as event coverage, it’s probably best to invest in some Lavalier microphones to clip onto your participants’ clothes or an on-camera microphone that can be mounted to the video camera.

 2. Video Encoder

-In order to live stream your content directly from your camera, you will need to get a video encoder involved in the process.
+To live stream your content directly from your camera, you will need to get a video encoder involved in the process.

 Encoders take the RAW files directly from your camera and turn them into a streamable, playable format.
 If you do not utilize a live streaming platform such as Dacast, which automatically takes care of encoding live streams for you, you will need to purchase a separate encoder to take care of the process.

-When shopping for an encoder, look for one that’s compatible with as many major live streaming platforms as possible to cause you the least headache when you attempt to share your content.
+When shopping for an encoder, look for one that’s compatible with as many major live-streaming platforms as possible to cause you the least headache when you attempt to share your content.

 3. Internet Connection Device

-If you’re filming video but the internet connection from which you’re uploading is spotty, your viewers will get frustrated with slow load times and missed content.
+If you’re filming a video but the internet connection from which you’re uploading is spotty, your viewers will get frustrated with slow load times and missed content.

 To avoid this, be sure to purchase a top-notch internet connection device.
 If you’re planning to stream in HD, look for at least 3 to 5Mbps; for 4K or UHD video, you will need at least 25Mbps.